 How much red wine is safe for breast cancer survivors?

 Drinking red wine is on balance harmful for breast cancer patients and those at relatively high risk for breast cancer.
 The potential benefits of resveratrol and other chemopreventative substances appear to be overwhelmed in the body by the cancer-promoting effects of the alcohol in red wine.
 Red grapes, blueberries, blackberries and cranberries are good alternate sources of resveratrol.
-Also, some alcohol-free red wines are available that might be a good substitute for some.
+Also, some alcohol-free red wines are available that might be a good substitute for some women.

 Other spices and foods such as turmeric, parsley, holy basil, garlic, onions, and mangoes have also been found to protect against radiation damage.
 In particular, the curcumin in turmeric has been found in mouse models to effectively protect skin from radiation damage, while at the same time sensitizing breast cancer cells to radiation and making them more susceptible to its effects.

 For breast cancer patients, those in remission and those at high risk for breast cancer, the cancer promoting properties of red wine outweigh its potential benefits (including preventing cardiovascular disease).
 Drinking purple grape juice and using red wine in cooking is preferable to drinking red wine.
-However, based on the evidence to date, a glass of red wine with food every other day might be a safe level of consumption.
+Based on the evidence to date, a glass of red wine with food every other day might be a relatively safe level of consumption.